mancsedmon29/Responsive-Web-Design/README.md

-# Learn CSS Flexbox by Building a Photo Gallery, Not started
+# Each element in HTML is a box with a border and its own spacing.
+It's known as the Box Model.

-Designing a webpage with Flexbox enables it to look good on all screen sizes.
+Each element in HTML is a box with a border and its spacing.
+It's known as the Box Model.

-You will learn how to create a responsive photo gallery webpage in this course using Flexbox.
+You will learn how to make your rectangle artwork in the style of Rothko using CSS and the Box Model in this course.